Henry Chorley: Personality and last years

 Chorley was considered eccentric and abrasive, but he was respected for his integrity and kindness.
 Chorley enthusiastically gave and attended dinner parties and was known as a big drinker.
 He cultivated friendships with Elizabeth Barrett Browning and Mendelssohn, and later Charles Dickens, Arthur Sullivan and Charles Santley, among others.
 After the death of his brother, John Rutter Chorley (1806–1867), he inherited enough money to retire from the Athenaeum, although he continued to contribute articles for that paper and also for The Orchestra.

 In spite of his efforts to promote the music of Charles Gounod in England, the composer disliked Chorley intensely.
 When Gounod lived in England during the early 1870s, he wrote a satirical character piece for piano that was intended to be a parody of Chorley's personality.
 It greatly amused Gounod's English patron, Georgina Weldon, who described Chorley as having a "thin, sour, high-pitched sopranish voice" and moving like a "stuffed red-haired monkey."
 Gounod intended to publish the piece with a dedication to Chorley, but the latter died before this was possible.
 Weldon then invented a new programme for the piece, which was re-titled Funeral March of a Marionette.
 It became popular as a concert piece, and in the 1950s, its opening phrases became well known as the theme music for the television program Alfred Hitchcock Presents.

 Chorley died at his home in London in 1872, at the age of 63, and is buried there in Brompton Cemetery.
 He left a very considerable estate of £45,000.
+One bequest was to the Royal National Lifeboat Institution (RNLI), which in 1872 funded the lifeboat John Rutter Chorley, placed at Drogheda No.2 Lifeboat Station on the River Boyne in Ireland.
+From 1872 to 1885, the lifeboat was launched 18 times and saved 38 lives.

 Fellow critic Charles Lewis Gruneisen wrote in the Athenaeum that Chorley's personality had impeded appreciation of his qualities.